WE SHALL SEE HIM AS HE IS

-I believe this to be an important distinction.
-One can see the perfect justice of God.
-By employing the current "grace" message we deny that perfect justice.
-A person of the world fornicates.
-He is guilty of sin and shall be punished accordingly.
-The Christian fornicates.
-His or her sin is covered by "grace" and he goes free.
+But by employing the current “grace” message, we deny that perfect justice.
+The “grace” message claims that if a person of the world fornicates, he is guilty of sin and shall be punished accordingly, but if a Christian fornicates, his or her sin is covered by “grace” and he goes free.

 The truth is, however, that the Christian who practices fornication, and does not confess his or her sin and renounce it with all his might, resisting it successfully, will look like the practice of fornication in the Day of Resurrection.
 He or she will reap corruption regardless of “accepting Christ” or any form of grace.
 This is because sowing and reaping is part of Kingdom law.